Etyre/deliberate-typing-app/version_1/database/README.md

 ### Running

-This is the command for running the image, after it is built.
+This is the command for running the image (making a container from the image), after it is built.

 ```
 docker run -p 5432:5432 -t eli/postgres:1.0